Alyssa Burnett Adult Life Center

 We serve the broad spectrum of adults with developmental disabilities.
 We build on your strengths, help you connect to others and promote independence.
 Our goal is for you to lead the most fulfilling life possible.

-- Are age 18 or older.
-You must be at least 18, or turn 18 during the quarter, to take part.
+- Are at least 18 or turn 18 during the quarter.

 We welcome people who: